NeffIsBack/hacklu-2025/intro/INTRO.md

 Obtaining new credentials is neat, but did we actually gain any additional privileges?
 How can we find out what privileges these credentials have?
 Here comes BloodHound into play.

 #### Gathering data for BloodHound
 Another way to query and visualize LDAP information is BloodHound.
-"BloodHound leverages graph theory to reveal hidden and often unintended relationships across identity and access management systems." (from the [BloodHound GitHub README](https://github.com/SpecterOps/BloodHound)).
+The [BloodHound GitHub README](https://github.com/SpecterOps/BloodHound) states: "BloodHound leverages graph theory to reveal hidden and often unintended relationships across identity and access management systems.".
 There are multiple different "collectors" with which you can collect BloodHound data.
 The most common two are:
-- **SharpHound**: It is written in C# and can be executed on Windows systems.
+- [**SharpHound**](https://github.com/SpecterOps/SharpHound): It is written in C# and can be executed on Windows systems.
 It collects a lot of different data, including user and group information, sessions, local admin rights, ACLs and much more.
 Also it is the most feature rich collector, as it is developed by the BloodHound team.
-- **BloodHound.py**: A Python based collector that can be executed on Linux systems, developed by [dirk-jan](https://github.com/dirkjanm/BloodHound.py).
+- [**BloodHound.py**](https://github.com/dirkjanm/BloodHound.py): A Python based collector that can be executed on Linux systems, developed by [dirk-jan](https://x.com/_dirkjan).
 It implements most of the functionality of SharpHound and is usually the preferred choice for Linux users.

-NetExec has integrated BloodHound.py, so you can use it to collect data and directly import it into the BloodHound web interface.
-As this is a lab environment without proper DNS resolution and we are calling an external tool, we should provide the dns server which BloodHound.py should use to resolve the domain controller hostname.
-This can be done with the `--dns-server` option:
+NetExec has integrated the BloodHound.py collector, enabling you to collect and directly import data into the BloodHound web interface.
+As this is a lab environment without proper DNS resolution, and as we are calling an external tool, we should specify the DNS server that BloodHound.py should use to resolve the domain controllers hostname.
+This can be done using the `--dns-server` option:
 ```bash
 nxc ldap <ip> -u donald.duck -p 'Daisy4Ever!' --bloodhound -c all --dns-server <ip>
 ```

-This will result in a zip file which can be directly imported into the BloodHound web interface.
-If you are on kali and you have done the setup just type `bloodhound` in your terminal to open the web interface.
-After logging in, you will be prompted with a file upload dialog, as the database is empty at the moment.
-Upload the zip file that was generated by NetExec and wait until the import is finished.
+This will result in a ZIP file that can be imported directly into the BloodHound web interface.
+If you are on Kali and have completed the setup, simply type 'bloodhound' in your terminal to open the web interface.
+After logging in, you will be prompted to upload a file, as the database is currently empty.
+Upload the ZIP file generated by NetExec and wait for the import to finish.

 #### Analyzing privileges
 There are three main ways to query the data in BloodHound:
-- The first one is a simple search where you can search for nodes by name.
-These can be users, groups, computers or other active directory objects.
+- The first one is a simple search, which allows you to search for nodes by name.
+These can be users, groups, computers or other Active Directory objects.
-- The second way is the path finding search, where you can find paths between two nodes.
-With this you can check if the starting node has some form of privileged control over the target node.
+- The second way is the path finding search, with which you can find paths between two nodes.
+This allows you to check whether the starting node has some form of privileged control over the target node.
-- The third way is the pre-defined queries.
+- The third way is to use pre-defined queries.
 These are queries that are already defined in BloodHound and can be executed with a single click.
-They include queries for finding all Domain Admins, all users with local admin rights on a specific computer or all computers that have unconstrained delegation enabled.
+For example, they include queries to find all Domain Admins, all users with local admin privileges on a specific computer or all computers with unconstrained delegation enabled.

-Let's start with searching our user `dagobert.duck`.
-When clicking on a node on the right side you will see all properties of this node.
-There are many interesting properties, for example the `description`, the `LastLogon` timestamp or the `pwdLastSet` timestamp.
-The most interesting information is however the "Outbound Object Control".
-This shows all objects that our user has some form of control over.
+Let's start by querying our user `dagobert.duck`.
+Clicking on a node on the right will display all of its properties.
+There are many interesting properties: the `description`, the `LastLogon` timestamp and the `pwdLastSet` timestamp, for example.
+However, the most interesting information is the "Outbound Object Control".
+This shows all the objects that our user has some form of control over.

 Expanding this category we see that the user `dagobert.duck` has two edges to the domain object:
 - GetChanges
 - GetChangesAll

-**We did it**🎉 These are permissions that allow the user to replicate the domain database called NTDS.dit.
-This attack is called DCSync effectively letting us request the password hashes of all users in the domain, including the domain admin.
+**We did it**🎉 These are the permissions that allow the user to replicate the domain database called NTDS.dit.
+This attack is called DCSync, and it effectively lets us request the password hashes of all users in the domain, including the domain admin.

 ### 6. Dumping the NTDS.dit
-Although dumping the NTDS.dit is possible with NetExec, we will be using the `secretsdump.py` script from the impacket suite.
-Impacket has a wide variety of tools for different tasks and you should be familiar with at least the most common ones.
-Secretsdump also outputs all kind of different hash formats, such as AES-128 and AES-256, if needed for forging tickets.
+Although it is possible to dump the NTDS.dit with NetExec, we will be using the `secretsdump.py` script from the Impacket suite.
+Impacket offers a wide range of tools for various tasks, and it is advisable to be familiar with the most commonly used ones.
+The `secretsdump.py` script outputs various hash formats, such as AES-128 and AES-256, which can be used for forging tickets if needed.
 The syntax of `secretsdump.py` is as follows:
 ```bash
 secretsdump.py <domain>/<username>:<password>@<ip>
 ```

 <img src="assets/secretsdump.png" alt="Dumping the NTDS.dit" width="1140"/>

-Each NTDS.dit secret has the format of `<RID>:<LM hash>:<NT hash>:<username>:::`.
-The RID is the relative identifier of the user, which is unique for each user in the domain.
+The format of each NTDS.dit secret is `<RID>:<LM hash>:<NT hash>:<username>:::`.
+The RID is the user's unique relative identifier within the domain.
 The LM hash is a legacy hash format that is nowadays mostly unused and will default to the empty hash.
-The NT hash is the actual hash of the user's password and can be used for pass-the-hash attacks or to crack the password.
+The NT hash is the actual password hash and can be used in pass-the-hash attacks or to crack the password.
 In Active Directory, the NT hash is nearly equivalent to the actual password, as it can be used for most authentication methods.

 ### 7. Logging in as Domain Admin
 Now that we have the NT hash of the domain admin, we can use it to authenticate as this user.
 This can be done with either the NTLM (pass-the-hash) or Kerberos (pass-the-key) protocol.
 Let's use NetExec to authenticate via NTLM (default method):